Adelaide Zoo: Notable animals

 The last captive Javan rhino was displayed at the Adelaide Zoo as an Indian rhinoceros due to the lack of knowledge about this species.
 It died in 1907.

 The last American beaver at the zoo died in July 2010 and was the last beaver to be held at any zoo (or anywhere) in Australia.

 Miss C, the last Hoffmann's two-toed sloth in Australia and the oldest in the world died in June 2017 aged 43.

-Wang Wang and Funi are two giant pandas on loan to Adelaide Zoo in Australia, as part of a conservation program to protect endangered wildlife.
+Wang Wang and Fu Ni, two giant pandas, were on loan to Adelaide Zoo from 2009 to 2024, as part of a conservation program to protect endangered wildlife.

 Yiray the quokka, one of the Australia-native threatened species at the Adelaide Zoo, gave birth to a baby in March 2022.

+Snow White, more commonly known as Snowy, is the world's first and only known “white meerkat”.
+She was born at Adelaide Zoo in September 2010, and began to develop white fur and skin in late 2012; veterinarians eventually diagnosed her with vitiligo.
+Prior to 2016 she was named Michael Jackson, after the late pop singer who had been afflicted with the same condition during his lifetime.
+She and the seven brothers she shared an enclosure with would later be renamed after the titular characters of Walt Disney's 1937 animated film Snow White and the Seven Dwarfs.
+Apart from requiring sunscreen and a shadier enclosure to protect her skin from sun damage, Snowy's vitiligo appears to have had minimal effect on her quality of life.
+Unfortunately, Snowy was euthanized on October 30th 2024, suffering from age-related health issues at the age of 14.